microsoft/Office365APIEditor/tutorial1.md

 7. Select [WEB APPLICATION AND/OR WEB API] and go to the next page.

-8. Enter the sing-in URL of your application in [SIGN-ON URL] box. (e.g. http&#58;<span></span>//localhost/MyWebApp)
+8. Enter the sing-in URL of your application in [SIGN-ON URL] box. (e.g. http&#58;<span></span>//localhost/MyWebApp <- this is really something you can use)

-9. Enter the APP ID URI of your application in [APP ID URI] box (e.g. http&#58;//contoso.onmicrosoft.com/MyWebApp)
+9. Enter the APP ID URI of your application in [APP ID URI] box (e.g. http&#58;<span></span>//contoso.onmicrosoft.com/MyWebApp <- this is really something you can use)

 10. Click [Complete].

 11. In [COFIGURE] tab, go to [Keys] section and select the duration of the key. (e.g. 2 years)

 12. Go to [permissions to other applications] section and add the necessary permissions for your application.
-If your application has to read the messages in users mailbox using Office 365 API, you have to add the [Read user mail] permission under [Delegated Permissions] of [Office 365 Exchange Online].
+If your application has to read the messages in users mailbox using Office 365 API (outlook.office.com), you have to add the [Read user mail] permission under [Delegated Permissions] of [Office 365 Exchange Online].
-If your application has to read the messages in users mailbox using Graph API, you have to add the [Read user mail] permission under [Delegated Permissions] of [Microsoft Graph].
+If your application has to read the messages in users mailbox using Graph API (graph.microsoft.com), you have to add the [Read user mail] permission under [Delegated Permissions] of [Microsoft Graph].

 13. Click [SAVE] at the bottom.